LINBIT/linstor-gateway/docs/md/linstor-gateway_iscsi_create.md

 ### Options

 ```
+      --allowed-initiators strings   Restrict which initiator IQNs are allowed to connect to the target
+      --gross                        Make all size options specify gross size, i.e. the actual space used on disk
   -h, --help                         help for create
   -p, --password string              Set the password to use for CHAP authentication
   -g, --resource-group string        Set the LINSTOR resource group (default "DfltRscGrp")
   -u, --username string              Set the username to use for CHAP authentication
 ```

 ### Options inherited from parent commands